One-on-One Education:

 How to schedule your appointment

 One-on-one sessions are by appointment only.
 Click here to request your personal 30- to 60-minute appointment.
-Appointments are with a Health Educator or Community Resource Specialist and take place over the phone or Zoom.
+Appointments are with a Health Educator and can take place in-person, over the phone, or Zoom.

 Wellness Nutrition Education Sessions: A la Carte Menu